kensak/CharRecog/README_en.md

 CharRecog
 =========
 CharRecog is a character recognition engine.
-It is designed so as to test various models and  settings of neural networks.
+It is designed for testing various models and settings of neural networks.

 ![the weights after the autoencoding](./AE_w_image.png "the weights after the autoencoding")